Samsung Pay Card Terms

 there is any reason that Curve is unable to grant you an account under the laws that apply to us.

-We may ask you for additional information when you are opening your account (or during the time that you are our customer) and if this information does not meet our requirements, this may result in your account opening being delayed or rejected or us closing an active account.
+We may ask you for additional information, from time to time, when you are opening your account or at a later stage, and if this information does not meet our requirements - this may result in your account opening being delayed or rejected or even suspension or closure of your account once opened.

 What should you know about your Curve account?